Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 As you plan your trip to Bermuda, here are some more attractions and activities you might want to include:

-- Helmet Diving: Experience the underwater world uniquely, perfect for those who might not be comfortable with traditional scuba diving.
+- Helmet Diving: Experience the underwater world in a unique way, perfect for those who might not be comfortable with traditional scuba diving.

 - Gibb’s Hill Lighthouse: Climb up for panoramic views of the island.